lv2/pugl/README.md

 Pugl (PlUgin Graphics Library) is a minimal portable API for GUIs which is suitable for use in plugins.
-It works on X11, MacOS, and Windows, and optionally supports OpenGL and Cairo graphics contexts.
+It works on X11, MacOS, and Windows, and optionally supports Vulkan, OpenGL, and Cairo graphics contexts.

 Pugl is vaguely similar to libraries like GLUT and GLFW, but with some distinguishing features: